sharklovin/IT-Support-And-Help-Desk-Lab-Scenarios/network-troubleshooting.md

 ## What I Learned

 1. **The ping sequence works from the inside out for a reason.** Starting at the loopback and working outward means you eliminate each layer before testing the next one.
 If loopback fails, nothing beyond it matters.
 If the gateway fails, testing the internet is pointless.
-The sequence is not arbitrary — it maps directly to the OSI model and tells you exactly where to stop looking.
+The sequence is not arbitrary as it maps directly to the OSI model and tells you exactly where to stop looking.

 2. **General failure and Request timed out mean different things.** General failure means the OS cannot even attempt to send the packet — there is no adapter, no route, or no link.
-Request timed out means the packet was sent but no reply came back — the device at the other end may be filtering pings, powered off, or unreachable.
+Request timed out means the packet was sent but no reply came back as the device at the other end may be filtering pings, powered off, or unreachable.
 Knowing the difference stops you from drawing the wrong conclusion.

 3. **ipconfig /release and /renew failing is useful diagnostic information.** Media disconnected from these commands confirms the adapter itself is down, not the DHCP server or the lease.
 This rules out a server-side DHCP fault without needing to check the server at all.